Stable determination of a rigid scatterer in elastodynamics: Introduction

 as $r=\|x\|$ goes to $+\infty$, uniformly in all directions $\hat{x}=x/\|x\|\in \mathbb{S}^{N-1}$.
 The vector fields $U_p$ and $U_s$ are called longitudinal and transversal far-field patterns, respectively.
 Since they characterise, respectively, the asymptotic behaviour of the normal and of the tangential component, with respect to $\mathbb{S}^{N-1}$, of $u^{scat}$, by measuring the asymptotic behaviour of $u$, or equivalently of $u^{scat}$, as $r$ goes to $+\infty$, both the longitudinal part and the transversal part of the far-field pattern of $u^{scat}$ can be measured.

 We are concerned with the following geometrical inverse problem in the context of linear elasticity.
-Given the vector fields $(U_p(\cdot, d), U_s(\cdot, d))$, for a fixed frequency $\omega$ and one or more incident directions $d$ as measured data, determine the scatterer $K$.
+Given an incident wave $u^{inc}$, one can measure the vector fields $(U_p(\cdot, d), U_s(\cdot, d))$, which as usually referred to as the corresponding scattering data.
+By changing the incident wave, for instance by changing the frequency $\omega$ or the incident direction $d$, one can obtain different scattering data.
+We wish to determine the scatterer $K$ by using as measured data the scattering data corresponding to one or more incident waves.

-The unique determination of $K$ using the measured data corresponding to all the incident directions $d\in \mathbb{S}^{N-1}$ was first shown in \cite{Haen-Hsia}.
+The unique determination of $K$ using the measured data corresponding to all the incident directions $d\in \mathbb{S}^{N-1}$, with a fixed frequency $\omega$, was first shown in \cite{Haen-Hsia}.
 In their work, they use both the components $U_p(\cdot, d)$ and $U_s(\cdot, d)$ of the elastic farfields.
 Next, it was proved that actually only one component of the farfield $U_p(\cdot, d)$ or $U_s(\cdot, d)$ is enough, meaning that either the pressure or the shear waves are enough to uniquely determine the scatterer $K$.
 This result was justified first for $C^4$-smooth scatterers in \cite{Gi-Si} and later it was extended to Lipschitz-smooth ones in \cite{Kar-Si}.
 In addition, reconstruction schemes were proposed in \cite{Hu-Ki-Si, Kar-Si-2} to actually reconstruct the scatterer $K$.

 Here, we are interested in the determination of the scatterer $K$ by the knowledge of the longitudinal and transversal far-field patterns corresponding to a single incident wave provided some suitable a priori information on the location of the scatterer is known.